jevoncochran/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?
+I think class components would come into play when dealing with legacy code.
+Debugging code in components that were created before the widespread use of hooks in functional components.

-- [ ] Name three lifecycle methods and their purposes.
+- [ ] Name three lifecycle methods and their purposes. componentDidMount runs whatever is inside of it on the initial render when the component mounts. componentDidUpdate runs whatever is inside of it when there is a change.
+This is replaced today by the useEffect hook. componentDidUnmount is used to clear the component and free up space.

 - [ ] What is the purpose of a custom hook?
+Custom hooks allow you to extract component logic into reusable functions

 - [ ] Why is it important to test our apps?
+It is much more cost and time effective to discover and deal with bugs and issues of this nature upfront as opposed to later stages of code development.

 ## Project Set Up